djmalaka/Abode-Dashboard/README.md

 **Required assets**

-Animated SVG weather icons in `/config/www` (exposed as `/local/...`):
+# Animated SVG weather icons in `/config/www` (exposed as `/local/...`) - Provided in the repo

 - Line icons for the big header:
   - `/local/weather-icons/weather-icons-master/design/line/animation-ready/<icon>.svg`
 - Fill icons for the 5-day forecast:
   - `/local/weather-icons/weather-icons-master/design/fill/animation-ready/<icon>.svg`

-You can use any icon set as long as you update the paths in the JavaScript blocks.
+You can use any icon set as long as you update the paths in the JavaScript blocks as appropriate to your setup.

 # 🧠 Backend Setup (Required)

 The clock-weather card uses a few *template sensors* and one *REST sensor* for Tomorrow.io.

 Add these to `configuration.yaml` (or your preferred split YAML files).

----

 ## Template Sensors (Sun, Moon, Weather)
 ```yaml